SamyrOR/hcode-javascript-fullstack/README.md

 ## 💻 About

-A udemy course from [Hcode Treinamentos | Você especialista](https://hcode.com.br/), covered the best practices and knowledge of vanilla js with 6 pratical projects.
+A udemy course from [JavaScript - Curso COMPLETO com 6 Projetos REAIS | Udemy](https://www.udemy.com/course/javascript-curso-completo/), covered the best practices and knowledge of vanilla js with 6 pratical projects.

 ---